 - 2.17 There are no major, strategic concerns about flood risk and defence provision within the District which are likely to impede future growth.
 No intervention has been identified for example which is critical to the delivery of the Local Plan in its widest sense, and as such realisation of the proposals within are not dependent on significant investment for either new or upgraded flood defence related infrastructure.
 This position reflects that the Local Plan has sought to direct new development away from areas at risk of flooding and that most of the urban area within Carlisle already benefits from extensive flood defences. - 2.18 Notwithstanding the above there will be instances where localised flooding poses ongoing concerns.
 The EA will continue to work with communities to identify such areas and to explore options for mitigating or reducing the risks faced.
 It is recognised that opportunities which arise from development proposals should be explored and where possible utilised to help secure solutions.
-The development management process will be an important mechanism in this regard.
+The development management process will be an important mechanism in this regard, and the Council will continue to work with the Environment Agency and the Lead Local Flood Authority to minimise the risk of flooding and endeavour to work with the developer to build sustainable drainage systems.